-The Company is presently a party to two lawsuits.
+As previously reported, the Company was party to two lawsuits.
 On April 9, 2015, the Company's former Chief Executive Officer, John Freeman, filed a lawsuit, styled as John Freeman v.
 Dataram Corporation, David A. Moylan, Jon Isaac, and John Does 1-5, in the Superior Court of the State of New Jersey, Essex County, Docket No. ESX-L-002471-15.
 On April 10, 2015, the Company filed an action against Mr. Freeman, styled as Dataram Corporation v.
 John Freeman, et al., in the Superior Court of the State of New Jersey, Mercer County, Docket No. ESX-L-000886-15.
-These actions have been consolidated in Essex County.
+These actions were consolidated in Essex County.
+On December 4, 2017, the parties entered into a Settlement Agreement and General Release pursuant to which the parties resolved and settled all claims, liabilities or obligations between them.